+Our cabin restyling program across our Airbus fleet will enable an improved customer experience while freeing up valuable onboard space.
 As part of our cabin restyling program we expect to increase the seat density on our Airbus A320 fleet.
-Commencing in 2017, we plan to reconfigure our Airbus A320 aircraft with new seats, larger TV screens with up to 100 channels of free DIRECTV[®], and free gate-to-gate Fly-Fi[TM].
-We anticipate reconfiguring our Airbus A320 aircraft to have 162 seats.
+Commencing in 2017, we plan to reconfigure our Airbus A320 aircraft with new seats, larger TV screens with up to 100 channels of free DIRECTV®, and free gate-to-gate Fly-FiTM.
+Our reconfiguring of our Airbus A320 aircraft will result in 162 seats.
+During the second half of 2016, we took delivery of single cabin layout Airbus A321 aircraft which introduced Airbus' new innovative galley and lavatory module with 200 seats.
+We completed retrofitting our existing Airbus A321 single cabin layout aircraft from 190 seats to the 200 seats configuration during 2016.